 Things come up and people have to cancel sometimes.
 Having a concrete cancelation policy (most have a 24-hour policy) will keep the communication clear.

 When you set a reasonable deadline for cancellation of appointments (e.g., requiring that you cancel before noon on the day before the scheduled appointment date), your clients will be more understanding.

 If a person cancels their appointment within a certain time frame of their appointment, they must pay a fee.
 This allows you to recoup some of the money you lost if/when you are unable to backfill the appointment.
 This is a way to encourage clients to attend and avoid financial loss.

 There always tends to be repeat customers who cancel or miss appointments over and over again.
-You can help them eliminate their no shows by sending them reminders for their scheduled appointments with SMS messages, e-mails, or phone calls.
+You can help them eliminate their no-shows by sending them reminders for their scheduled appointments with SMS messages, e-mails, or phone calls.
 GReminders is a service that can do all of this for you, with very little work on your part.
-If your client is still missing appointments on a regular basis, consider marking them in your system with a lower priority to schedule new appointments.
+If your client is still missing appointments on a regular basis, consider using advanced criteria and send only those clients additional reminders.

 You should ensure that this policy is included in any material you provide to them so that they are clearly aware that they will be assigned a lower priority if they are repeatedly missing their appointments.